The Competitive Ratio of Threshold Policies for Online Unit-density Knapsack Problems

 If we adopt $\THR(\tau), \forall \tau \in (q,m]$ then we get no less than $m$.
 This is because due to \eqref{eqn:xandm2}, any item in $S^{\THR}(\tau) \cap G'$ will not block item $t_m$ (from expression \eqref{eqn:tildet2}); and $\tau \leq m$ so we will not reject item $t_m$.
-We either accept item $t_m$, in which case we immediately earn $m$, or we have blocked it because we admitted some item $z\in[T]$ from M and consumed too much space.
+We either accept item $t_m$, in which case we immediately earn $m$, or we block it because we have accepted some item $z\in[T]$ from M and consumed too much space.
 But $m$ is smallest item size in $M$, which means that $s_z \geq m$.
 So in either case we earn $m$.

 If we adopt $\THR(\tau), \forall \tau \in (m,m']$ then we get no less than $\tau$.
 This is because $s_{t_{m'}}$ does exist, and $\THR(\tau)$ must accept at least one item.
 The least that $\THR(\tau)$ can get is $\tau$.